 Sen. Kamala Harris answered a question about having denied gender affirmation surgery to transgender inmates when she was California's Attorney General, saying that she worked "behind the scenes" to change the policy.

-Harris, who has a long history of support for marriage equality and who led a charge to abolish gay and trans “panic” defenses, was called on by moderator Lyz Lenz of The Gazette during the LGBTQ Presidential Forum in Rapid City, Iowa on Friday to answer for what many consider to be a black mark on Harris’s LGBTQ record.
+Harris, who has a long history of support for marriage equality and who led a charge to abolish gay and trans “panic” defenses, was called on by moderator Lyz Lenz of The Gazette during the LGBTQ Presidential Forum in Cedar Rapids, Iowa, on Friday to answer for what many consider to be a black mark on Harris’s LGBTQ record.

 “During your time as Attorney General in California, you did send a brief seeking to deny gender affirmation surgery for trans inmates.
 You stated that at the time you were just enforcing the existing law,” Lenz said.
 “But with this history, how can trans people trust that you’ll advocate for them and not just enforce discriminatory laws?”